Porter posts 2nd straight 30-point game, Nuggets beat Spurs

 Nikola Jokic added 25 points and 11 assists.
 Jerami Grant finished with 22 points.

 Two days after posting a career-high 37 points in Denver’s win over Oklahoma City, Porter stayed hot, scoring 10 of the Nuggets’ first 16 points against San Antonio.
+He credited Jokic’s style of play for his success.

+“If you know me, the Nuggets drafted me as a scorer,” Porter said.
+“They knew that was one of my big strengths.
+Playing with a superstar who would rather pass the ball than shoot the ball obviously is going to work out for both of us.”

+Jokic said having Porter being so active is also helping to open up the floor for everyone.

 Denver (45-23) led by as many as 12 in the first half before falling behind by nine in the third quarter.
 But the Nuggets found their footing in the final period, using a 13-4 run to nudge back in front 110-101 with 5:42 to play.